 From January 2017, the prices are based on average retail prices.

 The sample consists of large oil companies that submit complete reports and some smaller companies that submit a less detailed report (jet fuel, bitumen and lubricant oils).
 In addition, the sample includes direct imports by a number of small companies.

 The companies send their data electronically or via forms.
-The deadline is the 6th workday of every month.

 Total sales for each company are compared with additional information from the company.
 In addition, the companies check that the complete statistics correspond with their figures.
-The companies receive tables containing their sales figures, total sales and market shares.

 The statistics are estimated by counting the number of litres sold of each petroleum product from each company, distributed by purchaser group and county.